fai9al7dad/moeen-flutter-engine/README.md

 - [ ] start from last stopped page
 - [ ] surah list init index is which current chapter im in
 - [ ] add count to surah filter
+- [ ] quick highlight of searched verse

 ## current iteration